rocketlaunchr/electron.guide/content/desktop-app-go-react/README.md

 So, it's, basically, an array of [objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer) with config options for each file to be bundled (`main` and `renderer` in our case).

-`input` takes the path to the file to be bundled (which is a string) as its value.
+`input` (string) takes the path to the file to be bundled as its value.

-`output` takes an object of options for the final or target output [the bundle].
+`output` (object) takes an object of options for the final or target output [the bundle].

-`external` takes an array of strings as its value.
+`external` (array) takes an array of strings as its value.

-`plugins` takes an array of plugins which are actually just functions called within.
+`plugins` (array) takes an array of plugins which are actually just functions called within.

 Here's our config code: